The serpent plants the first doubt: “Did God say, ‘You shall not eat from any tree in the garden’?”

 It wasn’t me.
 It was her.
 It was You.
 You gave her to me.

-A few days ago, my husband donated $10 to someone who knocked on our door asking for money.
+A few days ago my husband gave $10 in cash to someone who knocked on our door asking for money.
 Said it was for charity.
-He checked it out, deemed it legit, and handed over the cash.

 That person in the street walking up to me is probably going to sell me something I don’t need.

-Maybe the braver, riskier thing is just to believe.
+Maybe the braver, riskier thing is just to believe, like what C did.

 Like Fulton Sheen, knowing there’s risk but choosing to hope anyway.